From ghost peppers to broken limbs. Nothing. No pain. It’s the equivalent of cannabis on steroids.

-What Does it Mean to Have a Life Without Pain?
+What Does it Feel Like to Be a Woman Who Feels No Pain?

 Here’s what Jo Cameron has experienced without pain: Having a baked potato burst in her face, breaking her arm, losing her front teeth after face-planting on a backpacking trip, childbirth without painkillers, regularly ironing her arm, enjoying eating stinging hot peppers, and pulling up stinging nettles during her gardening — the list goes on.

 “It’s normal to me, you see.
 It’s the way I’ve always been,” she said to the BBC.
 She went on to say that, “It’s only when people point out that it might be peculiar that I realize I am peculiar.”